clickot/ungoogled-chromium-build/README.md

 >Note that the build takes about 8 hours (on my computer) and consumes about 15G of disk space (you may delete the `target` dir __AFTER PACKAGING__, see [packaging](#packaging))

 The script accepts the following params:
-1. distro:release (defaults to 'debian:bullseye')
+1. distro:release (defaults to 'debian:bookworm')
 2. major llvm toolchain version (defaults to '16')
 3. major node version (defaults to '18')